 Campgrounds in Waterton Lakes National Park have a "Bare" Campsite Program in place.
 A special effort is being made by park staff and campers to ensure that no wildlife attractants are left unattended at any sites in these campgrounds.
 The Bare Campsite Program is in place for your safety, and to help keep the wildlife in our national parks alive and wild.

 Anything that has an odour or could be considered food may attract wildlife to your site.
 Place garbage in bins, avoid cooking inside tents and tent trailers, and store all food supplies, including coolers, in your vehicle.

 When people leave their food out, bears and other animals attracted to it can lose their fear of humans.
 Once an animal gets used to human food, it becomes a risk to public safety, and may be destroyed.
 By keeping a bare campsite, you're playing an important part in preventing the creation of problem animals.

-Showers are available at Townsite Campground only, but may be used by those registered in Crandell Mountain or Belly River campgrounds.
+Showers are available at Townsite Campground only, but may be used by those registered at Belly River and Crandell Mountain campgrounds.

-There are both serviced and electrical wheelchair accessible sites and washrooms available in Townsite Campground.
+There are serviced and electrical wheelchair accessible sites and washrooms available in Townsite Campground.

 Interpretive programs are available in Waterton townsite during the summer months.
 These programs are included with your park fee and everyone is welcome.